WASHINGTON (Reuters) - The masters of the universe were forced down to earth on Tuesday.

-Blankfein, who was quoted late last year as saying he was “doing God’s work,” was asked time and time again whether it was morally correct for the bank to sell clients securities while at the same time the firm was betting against them.
+Blankfein, who said late last year he was “doing God’s work,” was asked time and time again whether he felt it was morally correct for the bank to sell its clients securities while at the same time the firm was betting against them.

 “You’re going short against the very security (you’re selling) ... many of which are described as crap by your own sales force internally.” said Levin, chairman of the Senate Permanent Subcommittee on Investigations.

 Clients “are not coming to us to represent what our views are, they probably wouldn’t care what our views are.
-They shouldn’t care.”
+They shouldn’t care,” he said.

-The hearing came less than two weeks after the U.S. Securities and Exchange Commission filed a civil fraud suit against Goldman, charging that it hid vital information from investors about a mortgage-related security.
+The hearing comes less than two weeks after the U.S. Securities and Exchange Commission filed a civil fraud suit against Goldman, charging that it hid vital information from investors about a mortgage-related security.